Led by John Barbour, Professor of Religion, and Meg Ojala, Professor of Art and Art History

 Making Your Travel Plans

-You should plan to depart the U.S. on Monday, May 13, 2019 in order to arrive in Glasgow on May 14.
-Plan to depart from Glasgow airport after 3:30 p.m. on Saturday, May 25, 2019.
-There are convenient bus and train connections for those visiting Edinburgh or other Scottish destinations.
+You should plan to depart the U.S. on Wednesday, May 17, 2017 in order to arrive in Glasgow on May 18.
+Plan to depart from Edinburgh any time on Wednesday, May 31, 2017.

 Flights will be available 11 months prior to departure; however, we recommend you not purchase non-refundable airfare until we can confirm the program has enough participants to go.